We are proud to make our own chocolate at our bakery in South Australia. The ingredients that go into our chocolate include

 Our flour is milled from wheat sourced from across Australia including the Darling Downs, Moree, the Riverina and South Australia.

 Arnott’s ANZ is proudly committed to sustainable practices for palm cultivation and in conjunction with our palm oil supplier, uses 100% traceable and certified sustainable supply palm oil, involving no deforestation.

-Arnott’s ANZ and our palm oil suppliers are active members of the Roundtable on Sustainable Palm Oil (RSPO) and all the palm oil used in Australian made Tim Tam biscuits is sourced from the Malaysian peninsular, from land which is specifically used to produce palm oil.
+All the palm oil used in Australian made Tim Tam biscuits is sourced from the Malaysian peninsular, from land which is specifically used to produce palm oil.
 It is not an area experiencing deforestation and no orang-utans are found wild on this peninsular.